jmswaney/thesis/source/09_introduction.md

 structures.
 Another is a top-down approach, which emphasizes the functional associations of each brain region and large-scale anatomical variations.

+Glia support neuronal function and influence synaptic remodeling, and microglia patrol the parenchyma to clear debris and respond to inflammatory signals.

 Brain = Complex system with components over multiple length scales.